 • Lighting up landmarks.
 IMO Headquarters will be bathed in blue light in the evening of the day to promote this year's theme.
 IMO invites Member States, intergovernmental organizations in cooperation with IMO, and non-governmental organizations in consultative status with IMO to lighting up landmarks.
 Please find the photo gallery here.
 Read more details here.

-PUBLICATION: This Law defines many essential issues and rules regarding the implementation of the necessary principles in maritime navigation in terms of general safety, such as monitoring, data collection and inspection matters and also related to international traffic and trade (also specific conditions for maritime facilities, crews, floating objects and vessels which sail/transit/stay through the internal sea waters and the territorial sea in Montenegro Law on maritime navigation safety.
+The Law on maritime navigation safety defines many essential issues and rules regarding the implementation of the necessary principles in maritime navigation in terms of general safety, such as monitoring, data collection and inspection matters and also related to international traffic and trade (also specific conditions for maritime facilities, crews, floating objects and vessels which sail/transit/stay through the internal sea waters and the territorial sea in Montenegro.
+Read the full report on maritime navigation safety.

-STATEMENTS: Read the Statement from the United Nations Secretary-General on World Maritime Day 2024; September 26th. and the Statement of the Secretary-General IMO on World Maritime Day 2024; September 26th.
+STATEMENTS: Read the Statement from the United Nations Secretary-General on World Maritime Day 2025; September 25th. and the Statement of the Secretary-General IMO on World Maritime Day 2025; September 25th.
+(In Arabic; In Chinese; In French; In Russian In Spanish)

 powered by Surfing Waves